Skip to main content

 Zone size: 256.00MiB

-Incompat features: extref, skinny-metadata, no-holes, zoned
+Features: extref, skinny-metadata, no-holes, free-space-tree, zoned

 Checksum: crc32c